Samuel Cornish: Career

 When Cornish was ordained in 1822, his parish was officially established as the New Demeter Street Presbyterian Church, making it the first black Presbyterian Church in New York City.
 He later ministered at the First African Presbyterian Church in Philadelphia, and Emmanuel Church in New York City.
 Cornish held high-ranking positions within the American Bible Society and the American Missionary Association, founded in 1846.
 He was one of the four founding black members; there were a total of 12 founders.
+He was also a member of Prince Hall Freemasonry.

 In March 1827 he became one of two editors of Freedom's Journal, the first black newspaper in the United States.
 The other editor was John Russwurm.
 It was intended to serve the 300,000 free blacks in the country and especially New York's community, as well as to offset the racist commentary of local papers in the city.
 Cornish left the paper in September 1827, likely due to pressure from Presbyterian colleagues Samuel Miller and Archibald Alexander over attacks against the American Colonization Society by Russwurm in the paper.

 During the two years Russwurm was in sole charge of Freedom's Journal, he reversed his position on colonization and lost many readers.
 He emigrated to Liberia in 1829.
 Cornish returned to the paper and tried to revive it, changing the name to The Rights of All, but the paper folded in less than a year.
 Cornish later was editor for the Weekly Advocate, later renamed the Colored American, from 1837 to 1839.
 The paper was owned by Philip Alexander Bell.

 In 1833 Cornish was one of the founding members of the American Anti-Slavery Society, whose membership and leaders were interracial.
 He was active with them until 1840.
 That year, he left to join the newly formed American and Foreign Anti-Slavery Society, largely because of disputes with William Lloyd Garrison over religion in the Abolitionist movement.
 Cornish used his position as a journalist and editor to inform the public on the issues involving abolitionism.